 Want to participate as an assistant coach/volunteer?
 Contact our Volunteer Coordinator for more information (firstname.lastname@example.org).

-Our full SO season runs from April through October with an option to participate in the spring only season from April through June.
-If you missed the start date, don't worry you can join at any time thoughout the season!
+Our full SO season runs from April through October.
+If you miss the start date, don't worry you can join at any time thoughout the season!
 And yes, if you need to miss some training dates due to vacations that's just fine.
 Here's what's involved in the SO Equestrian season:

 Weekly Lesson - Once per week individuals will be scheduled into a private or group lesson depending on ability, skill and competition goals.